marcransome/MRSubtleButton/README.md

 }
 ```

-If you have more than one button with the same delegate you can determine which button was pressed by inspecting its title:
+If you have more than one button with the same delegate you can determine which button generated the event by inspecting its title:

 ```objc
 if ([[sender title] isEqualToString:@"Hello World!"])